beansai/beans-tutorials/dynamic-routes-optimization/vehicles-routing-optimization-with-customized-assignee-location/README.md

 ```
 **Request Body**

-Please see the full file at [assets/stateless-dro-response.json](assets/stateless-dro-response.json)
+Please see the full payload at [assets/stateless-dro-request](assets/stateless-dro-request.json)

 **Response**